cheerans/Microservices-Architecture/README.md

   ## Accessing metrics about a server

-    http://localhost:8761/eureka/apps/mlservice-east - The above shows the metrics about the server
+    http://localhost:8761/eureka/apps/mlservice-east - The above shows the metrics about a server and all its instances

+    http://localhost:8761/eureka/apps/mlservice-east/localhost:mlservice-east:8091 - The above shows the metrics about a server instance

     http://localhost:8091/actuator/health - The above shows the status of the server